 Ariel Beaujot and Víctor M. Macías-González

 Regner Ramos is Associate Professor of Architecture at the University of Puerto Rico.
-His research on the relationship between queerness and space is largely informed by experimental research methods, shifting between model-making, drawing, and performative writing.
-He is the Editor-in-Chief of informa journal and the architecture Editor at Glass magazine.
+His research on the relationship between queerness and space is informed by experimental research methods, shifting between model-making, drawing, and performative writing.
+He is the Editor-in-Chief of informa journal and the architecture Editor at Glass magazine, and Co-Director of Wet Hard Agency.
+His current research project, “Cürtopia: Queer Maps for Puerto Rico”, is funded by FIPI.

 Sharif Mowlabocus is Associate Professor of Communication and Media Studies at Fordham University.
 He is the author of Gaydar Culture (2010) and his forthcoming book, Interrogating Homonormativity, explores the British gay male culture in the ‘post-equalities’ era.